Murphy Business &

 The phrase is still used today to caution against thoughtless chatter in general.

-When selling a company, it is vitally important that confidentiality be maintained throughout the business transfer process.
+When selling a company, it is vitally important that confidentiality is maintained throughout the business transfer process.
 A breach of confidentiality may not only kill the deal, it can cause further repercussions to the seller as employees and customers may leave, creditors may begin to scrutinize more intently and competitors may capitalize on the perceived opportunity.

 If a business owner is unable to disclose information, how is he supposed to sell his company?